How to invest in your teams with EQ training

 Include tests and quizzes

 Learners can better understand a lesson’s key concepts by using online tests and quizzes.
-Additionally, it keeps students more engaged and enhances the training course experience for their training program.
+Additionally, it keeps students more engaged and enhances the training course experience for their training programme.
 When creating online tests and quizzes, trainers frequently use a variety of question types, including multiple-choice, true or false, and matching tests.
 As a result, the course is more engaging, and the subject matter doesn’t get too dry.

 Try It Out in Real Life